San Diego Wellness Center Logo Blue

 Motivational Interviewing Beyond the Therapy Room

-• “How do you feel about how things are going right now?”
+• “How do you feel about where things are?”

 How San Diego Wellness Center Uses Motivational Interviewing